Board of Directors

 Dr. Durand Payton

-Dr. Durand Payton is currently the Director of Moss Point Career and Technical Education at Moss Point School District.
+Dr. Durand Payton is currently serving as an educational consultant with the Kirkland group.
 He received his Master’s Degree in Secondary Education from William Carey College in August 2005, Specialist Degree in Education Administration from University of Southern Mississippi in May 2007, and a Doctorate Degree in Education Administration from University of Southern Mississippi.

 In 2003, Dr. Payton received the Star Teacher Award at Moss Point School District.
 He was a Participant of Northrop Grumman’s Weightless Fights of Discovery Program of Huntsville, AL in 2006.
 Dr. Payton also received the Team Player Award and Teacher of the Year at Moss Point School District in 2006-2007, and he received the Emerging Leader from Mississippi Association of Educators, Jackson, MS in 2009, just to name a few.
 His publications: (i) Payton, D.D.
 (2014) Teacher expectation of students in a predominantly African American school district.
 THE UNIVERSITY OF SOUTHERN MISSISSIPPI.